 Pension plans, based on defined contribution plans, are in place following the practice and regulations in each country.
 The CEO and members of the Corporate Management Team are members of Kitron’s general pension contribution scheme that applies to all Kitron employees.
 Some of the members in the Corporate Management Team receive an additional pension contribution.
-As of 2017 the Norwegian based members of the Corporate Management Team (except the CEO) have received an additional pension contribution corresponding to 20 per cent of the base salary between 12G and 24G.
-The CEO receives an additional yearly pension contribution of the NOK equivalent of SEK 1,200,000.
+As of 2018, the Norwegian based members of the Corporate Management Team (except the CEO) have received an additional pension contribution corresponding to 20 per cent of the base salary between 12G and 24G.
+The CEO receives an additional yearly pension contribution amounting to NOK 1 255 079 for 2018.

 The company may at any time terminate the CEO employment without further jurisdiction.
-In such case severance pay constitutes a gross lump sum corresponding to 9 month base salaries at the time of termination.
+In such a case, severance pay constitutes a gross lump sum corresponding to 9-month base salaries at the time of termination.

 Short term incentive scheme